Ritter Sport

 Ritter Sport is a brand of chocolate bar from the family-owned Alfred Ritter GmbH & Co.
 KG, which has its headquarters in Waldenbuch, Germany.
+The company was founded in 1912 by Clara and Alfred Eugen Ritter and has been family-owned ever since.
+Andreas Ronken has been the CEO since 2015.

 Each 100 g square bar is divided into 16 smaller squares, creating a four-by-four pattern.
 In 2013 the company introduced a new version divided into 9 bigger squares using a three-by-three pattern.
 Large bars weighing 250 g and 16.67 g mini bars are also available, although in fewer varieties.

 History

-In 1912 Alfred and Clara Ritter founded a chocolate factory in Stuttgart-Bad Cannstatt.
-Later it introduced its own brand of chocolate, named "Alrika (Alfred Ritter Cannstatt)".
+In 1912, Alfred (1885–1952) and Clara Ritter (1877–1959) founded a chocolate and confectionery factory in Stuttgart-Bad Cannstatt.
+Later, in 1919, it introduced its own brand of chocolate, named "Alrika (Alfred Ritter Cannstatt)".

-By 1926 the company had 80 employees and had bought their first company truck to transport the chocolate.
+By 1926, the company had 80 employees and had bought their first company truck to transport the chocolate.